 Besides users and domains, there are picons databases for Usenet

 newsgroups and weather forecasts.
-The picons are in either monochrome
+The picons are in either or both

 These databases have been compiled in hopes of helping make

 cyberspace a more personable place.
 With them, software and services

 can be developed to identify persons on the net by face (or, at least,

 by institution logo) instead of by a cryptic e-mail address.
 Although

 this software is still more potential than actual, much already exists